NeemaNdanu/Deep-learning/README.md

 ## Task: Train an object detection model on a given dataset and evaluate its performance.
-Compare its performance with other models trained on the dataset.
-[30M]
 ### Steps:

 * Choose a dataset (e.g., COCO, PASCAL VOC, or a custom dataset).